Samic8/samdawson.dev/src/articles/data-massaging/data-massaging.md

 }
 ```

-As for the feature where users can select want columns they want displayed, the data massager (generateTableFromCars) function can handle filtering to only the columns needed before it gets to the component.
+As for the feature where users can select columns they want to be displayed, the data massager (generateTableFromCars) function can handle filtering to only the columns needed before it gets to the component.

 The component code no longer has to change when there are changes to the data it needs to display.